🏡

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Rubicon's release in 1984 fundamentally repositioned South African wine on the world stage, demonstrating that the Cape could produce a structured, age-worthy red blend capable of rivalling Bordeaux.
-The wine's international breakthrough coincided with South Africa's post-apartheid reintegration into global wine markets in the 1990s, and Meerlust's US debut in 1993 opened the door for Cape fine wine more broadly.
-Rubicon 2001 won the Chateau Pichon Longueville Comtesse de Lalande Trophy for Best Blended Red Wine at the 2006 International Wine and Spirits Competition, and was ranked number 27 on Wine Enthusiast's Top 100 wines for that year.
-Rubicon 2007 became the first vintage of the wine to earn a five-star rating in Platter's South African Wine Guide (2012 edition), and the 2021 vintage also received five stars in the 2024 Platter's guide.
+Rubicon's 1984 commercial release fundamentally repositioned South African wine, demonstrating that the Cape could produce a structured, age-worthy red blend capable of standing comparison with Bordeaux at a moment when the country's wine industry was still largely isolated by sanctions.
+The wine's international breakthrough coincided with South Africa's post-apartheid reintegration in the early 1990s, and Meerlust's US debut in 1993, on the 300th anniversary of the estate's founding, opened the door for Cape fine wine more broadly.
+Rubicon 2001 won the Pichon Longueville Comtesse de Lalande Trophy for Best Blended Red Wine at the 2006 International Wine and Spirit Competition and was ranked number 27 on Wine Enthusiast's Top 100 wines for that year.
+Rubicon 2007 became the first vintage to earn five stars in Platter's South African Wine Guide (2012 edition), and the 2021 vintage repeated that achievement in the 2024 edition.
+Beyond Rubicon, Meerlust pioneered both Cabernet Franc and Merlot plantings in Stellenbosch (cuttings smuggled in from Bordeaux after Nico's 1967 trip), helping to establish both varieties as serious South African players.
+The estate also produces benchmark single-varietal Chardonnay, Pinot Noir, and Merlot bottlings, and the Meerlust Estate Red serves as a high-quality second label in vintages when Rubicon is declassified.
+Across the modern era, the combination of family stewardship, terroir specificity, and a consistent commitment to structured, age-worthy wines has made Meerlust the closest thing South Africa has to a true premier cru house.

-• Rubicon 2001: Chateau Pichon Longueville Comtesse de Lalande Trophy for Best Blended Red Wine, IWSC 2006, and No. 27 on Wine Enthusiast Top 100 for 2006
+• Rubicon 2001: Pichon Longueville Comtesse de Lalande Trophy for Best Blended Red Wine at IWSC 2006; Wine Enthusiast Top 100 number 27 for 2006

-• Rubicon 2007: first vintage to receive five stars from Platter's South African Wine Guide (2012 edition); Rubicon 2021 also received five stars in the 2024 Platter's guide
+• Rubicon 2007: first vintage to earn five stars from Platter's South African Wine Guide (2012 edition); Rubicon 2021 repeated five stars in the 2024 guide

-• Meerlust's US debut in 1993, marking the farm's 300th anniversary, coincided with South Africa's return to international wine markets after the end of apartheid
+• US debut 1993 on the estate's 300th anniversary, coinciding with South Africa's post-apartheid return to international wine markets

 🍽️Visiting Meerlust

-Meerlust welcomes visitors at its tasting room on the Baden Powell Drive (R310), 15 km south of Stellenbosch.
-A standard tasting of the full range, including Rubicon, is available without booking at a nominal charge per person.
-Seated VIP tastings, presented by a wine specialist in the private tasting room and including an older library vintage of Rubicon, are available by reservation.
-The setting combines three centuries of Cape Dutch heritage with a working wine estate atmosphere: the white-gabled manor house, rose gardens, family cemetery, dovecote, and bird sanctuary provide context to one of South Africa's most historically significant wine properties.
+Meerlust welcomes visitors at its tasting room on Baden Powell Drive (the R310), 15 kilometres south of Stellenbosch town, easily reached from either Cape Town or the central Stellenbosch winelands.
+A standard tasting of the full current range, including Rubicon, is available without booking at a nominal fee that is partially refundable on purchase.
+Seated VIP tastings, presented by a wine specialist in the private tasting room and including a library vintage of Rubicon served in Riedel varietal glassware, are available by reservation.
+The setting combines three centuries of Cape Dutch heritage with a working wine estate atmosphere: the white-gabled manor house, palm-and-oak-lined drive, original 1776 cellar, rose gardens, family cemetery, dovecote, and bird sanctuary provide context to one of South Africa's most historically significant wine properties.

 • Standard tasting (no booking required): full current range including Rubicon, fee partially refundable on purchase